Georgia Vital Record

 • Photocopies or scans, even if notarized.

-• Birth certificates from another U.S. state.
+• Death certificates from another U.S. state.

 Requirements Checklist